 Like nothing had ever happened.

 #3: ‘Welcome to Vermont’ sign

-Conversation turned to what we might give away at an upcoming show of ours that was starting to look like it might be a big one.
+Conversation turned to what we might give away at an upcoming show of ours that looked like it might be a big one.
 Neither the show nor the giveaway were anything that anyone was losing sleep over or biting their nails in anticipation of, but that never mattered to us.
-We handled each and every one as if it were the most important, because to us, and possibly even just one other person, it was.
+We handled each and every one as if it were the most important, because to us- and possibly even just one other person- it was.